FrankZisko/lab/source/guide_gitea.rst

 Gitea initalization
 -------------------

 Above we locked the registration and the web installation feature, so this service will never be exposed in an unsecure way to the internet.
-But we have to do the provided steps to create the database layout and generate security keys manually.
+So we have to do the provided steps to create the database layout and generate security keys manually.

 .. code-block:: console

-  [isabell@stardust ~]$ cd ~/gitea
   [isabell@stardust ~]$ ~/gitea/gitea migrate
-  ... a lot of console output abput the database commands.
+  ... a lot of console output about the database commands.
   [isabell@stardust ~]$ ~/gitea/gitea generate secret INTERNAL_TOKEN
-  eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJuYmYiOjE1OTEwNDAyNTB9.xYynv0JXwO-aqE5XEkGZE8mEeiQEOl-rU0JXpdPbLck
+  Some-Random-Characters-eyJhbUNIn6CJ9.eyJuYmYiOjE1OTEwNDAyNTB9.xYynv0JXwO-aqE5XEkGZE8mEeiQEOl-rU0JXpdPbLck
   [isabell@stardust ~]$ ~/gitea/gitea generate secret SECRET_KEY
-  Mxvg1ugFupetV4gWPrNeqxyomddgYYpZTiMbrtBtgHU1f8ASXvS9Tlx6ETYiCwbJ
+  Some-Random-Characters-omddgYYpZTiMbrtBtgHU1f8ASXvS9Tlx6ETYiCwbJ
   [isabell@stardust ~]$ ~/gitea/gitea generate secret JWT_SECRET
-  NmpTKgTFMUbfLoRvL-BXs-dqRsvc0BtKZRmNvbo22a8
+  Some-Random-Characters-qRsvc0BtKZRmNvbo22a8
   [isabell@stardust ~]$ ~/gitea/gitea generate secret LFS_JWT_SECRET
-  obmr9lMfxr4X-218w4vn1U_Lj7hGewx62tFGHZwRsVc
+  Some-Random-Characters-Lj7hGewx62tFGHZwRsVc
   [isabell@stardust ~]$

 Gitea admin user
 ----------------

 We create an admin user via Gitea `command line <https://docs.gitea.io/en-us/command-line/#admin>`_ .
-They aren't allowing ``admin`` as name.
-So that we remember the password beyond the session, we store the password in a text file.
+Gitea isn't allowing ``admin`` as name.
+We choose ``adminuser`` and a generated password from ``/dev/urandom``.
+To ensure we remember the password beyond this installation session we store the password in a text file.

 .. code-block:: console